spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

     --metadata-uri maven://org.springframework.cloud.stream.app:log-sink:jar:metadata:2.1.0.RELEASE
 ```

-When registering several files by using the app import command, the file should contain a `<type>.<name>.metadata` line in addition to each `<type>.<name>` line.
+When registering several files by using the `app import` command, the file should contain a `<type>.<name>.metadata` line in addition to each `<type>.<name>` line.
 Strictly speaking, doing so is optional (if some apps have it but some others do not, it works), but it is best practice.

-The following example shows a uber-jar app, where the metadata artifact is being hosted in a Maven repository (retrieving it through `http://` or `file://` would be equally possible).
+The following example shows an uber jar app, where the metadata artifact is being hosted in a Maven repository (retrieving it through `http://` or `file://` would be equally possible).

 ```properties
 source.http=maven://org.springframework.cloud.stream.app:log-sink:2.1.0.RELEASE